amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

       * Aqueous saturation [volume water / volume pore space]
       * Aqueous pressure [Pa]
       * Hydraulic Head [m]
+      * Drawdown [m]
       * XXX Aqueous concentration [moles of solute XXX / volume water in MKS] (name formed by string concatenation, given the definitions in `"Phase Definition`" section)
       * X-, Y-, Z- Aqueous volumetric fluxe [m/s]
       * MaterialID

+    Observation "Drawdown" is calculated with respect to the value registered at the first time it was requested.

     * `"functional`" [string] the label of a function to apply to each of the variables in the variable list (Function options detailed below)